Konark Temple Timings and Entry tickets

 Legend has it that Samba, the ruler of Krishna and Jambavati entered the washing council of Krishna's wifes, and was reviled by Krishna with disease.
 It was announced that he would be diminished of the revile by loving the Sun god on the ocean coast North East of Puri.

-It is said that the sanctuary was not finished as imagined in light of the fact that the establishment was not sufficiently able to hold up under the heaviness of the substantial arch.
-As expressed in the different stories viewing the sanctuary just as its development, the sanctuary have a gigantic quality of intensity.
+It is said that the Temple was not finished as imagined in light of the fact that the establishment was not sufficiently able to hold up under the heaviness of the substantial arch.
+As expressed in the different stories viewing the Temple just as its development, the Temple have a gigantic quality of intensity.
 It is trusted that this colossal power originates from the two ground-breaking magnets.
 It is expressed that these magnets are utilized in the development of the pinnacle.
 The magnet made the royal position of ruler to float amidst the air.

 Design of Konark Temple

-The Konark Sun Temple has a place with the Central Indian style of Temple design, however it doesn't have tall shikharas of the later sanctuaries of Odisha and Central India.
+The Konark Sun Temple has a place with the Central Indian style of Temple design, however it doesn't have tall shikharas of the later temples of Odisha and Central India.

 Konark is a standout amongst the most noticeable urban communities of Odisha.
 It is exceptionally renowned vacationer goal, particularly for the individuals who are going from eastern or southern piece of India.
 The advantageous method to get to Konark is drive either from Puri (33km) or Bhubaneswar (65km).
 The best time to visit Konark is from October to March.